Resonant superfluidity in the Rabi-coupled spin-dependent Fermi-Hubbard model: Results

-In the limit of strong attractive interactions an effective Hamiltonian in terms of the fermion-fermion composite bosons can be derived using second-order degenerate perturbation theory.
-The perturbation starts from the ground-state of the Hamiltonian without tunneling terms, given by $N/2$ pairs with an energy $E_{\rm pgs}= - NU/2 $ considering the tunneling terms as a perturbation.
-Note that for $U<\sqrt{\delta^2+\Omega_0^2}$ the state consisting of $N$ spin-polarized fermions becomes the ground state and the perturbation therefore definitively breaks down.
-This approximately corresponds to the transition point in the full model and the energies plotted in Fig.~\ref{fig:Halffillingresults}(d) corresponds to $-NU/2 $ (blue dotted line) before the transition, while the energy after the transitions correspond to $-\frac{N}{2}\sqrt{\delta^2+\Omega_0^2}$ (red dashed line).
+In the limit of strong attractive interactions, an effective Hamiltonian in terms of the fermion-fermion composite bosons can be derived using second-order degenerate perturbation theory.
+The perturbation starts from the ground state of the Hamiltonian without hopping terms, given by $N/2$ pairs with an energy $E_{\rm pgs}= - NU/2 $ considering the hopping terms as a perturbation.
+Note that, for $U<\sqrt{\delta^2+\Omega_0^2}$, the state consisting of $N$ spin-polarized fermions becomes the ground state, and the perturbation definitively breaks down.
+This approximately corresponds to the transition point identified in section III.B and the energies plotted in Fig.~\ref{fig:Halffillingresults}(d) correspond to $-NU/2 $ (blue dotted line) before the transition, while the energy after the transition corresponds to $-\frac{N}{2}\sqrt{\delta^2+\Omega_0^2}$ (red dashed line).
+The alignment of the energies shown in Fig.~\ref{fig:Halffillingresults}(d) and the high degree of pairing displayed in Fig.~\ref{fig:Halffillingresults}(c) for $\sqrt{\delta^2+\Omega_0^2}<U$ indicates that the perturbation theory should describe the system well for large values of $U$.